lmparppei/Beat/README.md

 ## Building from repo

-**Note:** This repository follows my development, so it DOES NOT match the latest release version on either platform.
-I still can't use branches.
-Dread lightly, dear friend!
+**Note:** The main branch in this repository follows my development, so it DOES NOT always match the latest release version on either platform.

 Open the `Beat` workspace and set your credentials.
 When building for macOS development, I suggest using the *Beat App Store* target.
-You will need multiple Beat frameworks built, but both iOS and macOS release versions have only one external package dependency.
+You will need multiple Beat frameworks built, but both releases have very few external dependencies.

 ## Plugins